 As stated earlier, iron is a vital component of haemoglobin, a protein in red blood cells that supplies oxygen to the tissues.
 One cup of cooked spinach contains approximately 6 ½ mg of iron which is equivalent to 81% of the RDA for adult men and 36% of RDA for adult women.

 Magnesium plays an important role in healing skin wounds and infections.
 A cup of cooked spinach provides about 157 mg magnesium which is approximately 37% of the RDA for adult men and 49% of the RDA for adult women.

-Consider adding spinach to the crops at the backyard.
-In Africa the Malabar
+Consider adding spinach to the crops in the backyard.

 Share your thoughts by commenting below.